Around 2,000 babies are diagnosed with cerebral palsy every year in the UK.

 He finds it extremely hard to control his arms and legs, has a lack of balance and suffers from muscle stiffness and weakness.
 But he is a brave and funny little boy who does not let cerebral palsy define him.

 Alfie is a lively nine-year-old who loves jokes and playing tricks on people.
 “He’s a cheeky boy who always wants to have fun,” says mum Samantha.
 But for Alfie, who has cerebral palsy, having fun is a daily struggle.

 At Alice's six week check after being born two months early, cystic masses were found on Alice's brain, a sign of severe and irreversible damage.
 Alice was diagnosed with a condition called periventricular leukomalacia.
 Cerebral palsy is the most common symptom and sadly Alice’s body and limbs are severely affected.

 More about Action Medical Research

-At Action we’ve been helping to save and change lives through medical research for 65 years.
-We believe that the diseases that devastate the lives of so many of our children can be beaten.
+At Action we’ve been helping to save and change lives through medical research for over 65 years.

 Today we fund a broad range of vital medical research across the UK to tackle premature birth, support children living with disabilities and develop treatments for rare and incurable diseases.